Rights of Arrested Person in India Under BNSS & CrPC: Complete Legal Guide (2026)

 7. Right to free Legal Aid

 Justice cannot be denied because of economic limitations.
-Hence, the law makes provisions for free legal assistance to the poor.
+Hence, the law ensures free legal aid for individuals who cannot afford representation.

 Article 39A of the Constitution provides for equal justice and free legal aid.
 It states that the State shall provide free legal aid, by suitable legislation or schemes or in any other way, to ensure that opportunities for securing justice and equal opportunities are not denied to any citizen because of economic or other disabilities.